martinjc/introduction-to-js/src/notes/exercises.md

 ---
 layout: page
 order: 6
-title: "Exercise: JavaScript Problem Solving"
+title: "Week 3 Exercise: JavaScript Problem Solving"
 ---

 Write JavaScript code to solve the following problems (you may recognise these ...):